Mission San Carlos Borromeo de Carmelo: Relocation to Carmel Valley

 Pedro Fages, who served as military governor of Alta California from 1770 to 1774, kept his headquarters in the polity's capitol, at the Presidio of Monterey.
 Fages worked his men very harshly and was seen as a tyrant.
 Serra intervened on behalf of Fages' soldiers, and the two men did not get along.
 Fages regarded the Spanish installations in California as military institutions first, and religious outposts second.
-The soldiers raped the Indian women and kept them as concubines.
+Some of the soldiers raped Indigenous women and kept them as concubines.
 Serra wanted to put some distance between the mission's neophytes and Fages' soldiers.

-Serra found that the land at the mouth of Carmel Valley, where the Carmel River (named Río del Carmelo by Vizcaíno in 1603) runs into Carmel Bay, was better suited for farming.
+Serra found that the land at the mouth of the Carmel River, where the Carmel River (named Río del Carmelo by Vizcaíno in 1603) runs into Carmel Bay, was better suited for farming.
 In May 1771, Spain's viceroy approved Serra's petition to relocate the mission.
-The mission was established in the new location on August 1, 1771; the first mass was celebrated on August 24, and Serra officially took up residence in the newly constructed buildings on December 24.
+After the move, "del Rio Carmelo " was added to the mission name.
+Re-established in the new location on August 1, 1771, the first mass was celebrated on August 24, and Serra officially took up residence in the newly constructed buildings on December 24.

-The name of the relocated mission was extended to Mission San Carlos Borromeo del Río Carmelo.
-It was within a short distance of the Rumsen Ohlone villages of Tucutnut and Achasta.
-The latter village may have been founded after Mission San Carlos was relocated to Carmel Valley.
+The relocated mission was located within a short distance of the Rumsen Ohlone villages of Tucutnut and Achasta.
+The latter village may have been founded after the mission was relocated.
 The mission was about 10 mi from the nearest Esselen territory, Excelen.
 The original building in Monterey continued to operate as the Royal Presidio's chapel and later became the current Cathedral of San Carlos Borromeo.

 Serra's headquarters

-"Mission Carmel", as it came to be known, was Serra's favorite and, because it was close to Monterey, the capital of Alta California, he chose it as his headquarters.
-When he died on August 28, 1784, he was interred beneath the chapel floor.
-After Serra's death, Father Fermín Lasuén replaced the adobe structure with one built of stone quarried from the nearby Santa Lucia Mountains.
+The Carmel mission was Serra's favorite and, because it was close to Monterey, the governmental headquarters of Alta California, he chose it as his headquarters.
+When Serra died on August 28, 1784, he was interred beneath the chapel floor.
+After Serra's death, his successor Lasuen replaced the adobe structure with one built of stone quarried from the nearby Santa Lucia Mountains.

-Indian baptisms
+Native Californians

+Baptisms

-After the Carmel mission was moved to the mouth of Carmel Valley, the Franciscans began to baptize some natives.
+After the mission was moved from Monterey, the Franciscans began to baptize some natives.
 By the end of 1771, the population of the mission was 15 with an additional 22 baptized Indians, out of a total population of northern California of 60.

 Farming was not very productive and for several years the mission was dependent upon the arrival of supply ships.
 Historian Jame Culleton wrote in 1950, "The summer of '73 came without bringing the supply ship.
 Neither Carmel nor Monterey was anything like self-supporting."

 To improve baptismal rates, they sought to convert key members of the Esselen and Rumsen tribes, including chiefs.
 On May 9, 1775, Junípero Serra baptized what appears to be the first Esselen, Pach-hepas, the 40-year-old chief of the Excelen.
 He was near death and was baptized in his home village at Xasáuan, about 10 leagues (about 26 mi) southeast of the mission, in an area now named Cachagua, a close approximation of the Esselen name.
+By 1812, the missions priests identified Native Californians from seven different nations.